Application for DOI

 What scientific data can be assigned a DOI?

 Estonian University of Life Sciences will assign DOIs with the EMU prefix (EMU) to research outputs submitted to the repository EMU DSpace.
 NB!
 Any modifications to the research output will result in a new version of the record with a new DOI.

 How do I get a DOI for a dataset?

-Researcher should inform the contact person about the need to get DOI, how to transfer the dataset (for example e-mail, file.emu.ee or other), arrange/organize their research data and create metadata for the dataset, including:
+A researcher should inform the contact person about the need to get DOI, how to transfer the dataset (for example e-mail, nextcloud.emu.ee or other), arrange/organize their research data, and create metadata for the dataset, including:

 - Creators (researchers and/or organizations involved in producing the resource, in priority, affiliation)

 - Description, method, or abstract